What is a Good Blog Structure? (With On-page SEO)

 • The title should be unique across the website.

-• It should actually describe what the content in the blog contains.
+• It should describe what the content in the blog contains.
 The title should not be too different from the content.
-You should deliver in title what you strive to deliver in your body.
+You should deliver what you strive to provide in your body in the title.

 Short Intro With Primary Hook